Frank (lizard): Personal life

 Frank lived in Jay Brewer's Reptile Zoo in Fountain Valley, California.
 He was known to wander around Prehistoric Pets, a pet store within the zoo.

-Frank died on October 23, 2021, at the age of 18, outliving 28 siblings.
+On October 23, 2021, Jessie co-star Skai Jackson confirmed his death months before.
+According to her, he died at the age of 18, outliving 28 siblings.
 He left behind a nephew named Frank Jr.